Price Daniel

-Marion Price Daniel Sr. (October 10, 1910 – August 25, 1988) was an American jurist and politician who served as a U.S. Senator and the 38th governor of Texas.
+Marion Price Daniel Sr. (October 10, 1910 – August 25, 1988) was an American jurist and politician who served as a U.S. senator and the 38th governor of Texas.
 A member of the Democratic Party, he was appointed by President Lyndon B. Johnson to be a member of the National Security Council, Director of the Office of Emergency Preparedness, and Assistant to the President for Federal-State Relations.
 Daniel also served as Associate Justice of the Texas Supreme Court.

 Early life

-Marion Price Daniel Sr (properly Marion Price Daniel II) was born October 10, 1910, in Dayton, Texas, to Marion Price Daniel Sr (1882–1937) and Nannie Blanch Partlow (1886–1955), in Liberty Texas.
+Marion Price Daniel Sr. (properly Marion Price Daniel II) was born October 10, 1910, in Dayton, Texas, to Marion Price Daniel Sr. (1882–1937) and Nannie Blanch Partlow (1886–1955), in Liberty Texas.
 He was the eldest child.
 Sister Ellen Virginia Daniel was born in 1912, and brother William Partlow Daniel in 1915.
 Price, as he was commonly known, was married to Jean Houston Baldwin, great-great-granddaughter of legendary Texas figure Sam Houston.
 As a teenager Daniel was a reporter for the Fort Worth Star-Telegram.
-He put himself through law school at Baylor University by working as a janitor and dishwasher and by working at the Waco News Tribune.
-He received his degree from Baylor in 1932.
-After graduation he established his own practice in Liberty County and often accepted livestock and acreage for his fees.
+He put himself through law school at Baylor University by working as a janitor and dishwasher, and also working at the Waco News Tribune.
+He received his degree in 1932.
+After graduation he established a practice in Liberty County and often accepted livestock and acreage for his fees.